 Our teaching and learning framework is based on a synthesis of educational research into what contributes to students’ success, beginning with the meta-analysis performed by McRel International.

 In order to create a high reliability school we focus on creating a safe and collaborative culture, providing effective teaching in every classroom and providing a guaranteed and viable curriculum for students.
 As part of delivering effective teaching we use a standardised lesson format, known as the VUSC Learning Improvement Framework for Teaching or LIFT.
 We also encourage teachers to use High Impact Instructional Strategies in their lesson planning.

 Teachers collaborate in Professional Learning Teams to improve their teaching by preparing tasks, planning curriculum, observing lessons and reflecting on student outcomes together.
-Our signature programs – AVID, the Music and Performing Arts Program and the Sports Academy, enrich and extend student learning across all year levels.
+Our signature programs – AVID, the Music and Performing Arts Program, Deep Learning Pathway and the Sports Academy, enrich and extend student learning across all year levels.

-The VUSC school wide pedagogy is underpinned by our Vision and Values, shared belief statements and these five pedagogical principles:
+The VUSC school wide pedagogy is underpinned by our Vision and Values and these five pedagogical principles:

 The pedagogy of CRITICAL THINKING aims to enable members of our learning community:

 - To actively evaluate and make judgements about new knowledge to tests its quality, value and reliability

 - To be able to give an evidence-based response or informed opinion in a range of contexts

 - To be able to reflect on their thinking in order to be independent learners.